eddiepiper/04-03-DCM-agent/README.md

 1. User interacts via Telegram.
 2. Conversational Agent parses the query and forwards to the Execution Controller.
-3. The Controller calls the DCM Engine to get a recommended strategy.
+3. The Controller calls the MCP Engine to get a recommended strategy.
-4. The DCM Engine evaluates current capability states (via `capabilities.json`).
+4. The MCP Engine evaluates current capability states (via `capabilities.json`).
 5. Based on recommendation, the Controller:
    - Calls Portfolio Analysis
    - Applies Bank Policies
    - Executes Strategy
    - Triggers Trade Execution
-6. Results are fed back to the DCM Engine for scoring and capability adjustment.
+6. Results are fed back to the MCP Engine for scoring and capability adjustment.

 ---